keshavg45/Course-Management-Platform/README.md

 - As a user, I want to be able to select a course and view its specific details such as number of credits, location or timing.

 - As a user, I want to be able to see the total number of credits and total number of courses I am taking this semester.

+- As a user, I want to be able to save my course load of the semester that I entered when the application started to file (eg. WT1.json).

+- As a user, I want to be able to load my course load of the semester that I entered when the program starts from file.